HHS/OPRE-OPS/docs/adr/009-use-github-dependabot-and-codeql.md

 ## Decision

-We will use GitHub Dependabot to scan our dependencies for vulnerabilites.
+We will use GitHub Dependabot to scan our dependencies for vulnerabilities.

 We will use GitHub CodeQL to scan our code for potential vulnerabilities.